In the theater of social interaction, we’re all actors, knowingly or not.

 - Hold your drink to your side.
 When you’re at a party or bar, nothing shows you’re nervous like clenching a drink against your chest.
 Always keep your glass down and to your side while not drinking.

 - Keep your hands out of your front pockets.
-If you need some place to put your hands, your back pockets with your thumbs out displays open and inviting body language.
+If you need someplace to put your hands, put them in your back pockets with your thumbs out – this displays open and inviting body language.

 - Move slower and with purpose.
 Sudden movements scare people and seem like a nervous tick.
 A man who walks and talks in a collected manner radiates confidence.

 - Talk with your hands.
 Use your hands to emphasize points and add passion to what you’re saying.
 Always keeping your hands stiff by your side makes you seem uncomfortable.
 Just don’t put them in someone’s face — chest level and below is perfect.